atirudom/Angular-ASP.NET-Bank-Demo/README.md

 # Final Result
 Full marks received.
+- All tasks are implemented and successfully tested.
+- Multiple OO design patterns are implemented and optimised.
+- Angular framework used in client app, ASP.NET with Entity Framework (EF) in server app, .NET MVC app in customer site.

 # RMIT Course: Web Development Technologies
 Assignment #3: ASP.NET Core App and Angular Website